 - excellent team work and networking skills.

 In-house opportunities, working exclusively for one organisation, are normally found in medium to large organisations across the private, public and not-for-profit sectors.
-Opportunities can be found in a diverse range of industries such as retail, higher education and even independent inquiries set up by the government.
+You can find opportunities in a diverse range of industries such as retail, higher education and even independent inquiries set up by the government.

 You could also work for an agency managing social media for a number of clients.
 Agencies can specialise in social media or have a broader remit such as digital marketing or PR.
 Freelance work is possible with experience.